 According to Fortune, “The Pew Research Center has put a financial definition to the term “middle income.”
 To be considered part of that group in 2021—which is synonymous with middle-class, according to Pew—a single American must have earned $30,003 to $90,010, according to a new set of reports released Wednesday.

 But that range does vary by the size of the household.
 A three-person household must have earned $51,962 to $155,902 to be considered middle-class while a family of four must earn about $60,000 to $180,000.”

 Pew Research Center has a fun calculator where you can input your city/state, household number, and income to find out your area’s income spectrum.
 This will give you a good idea of how your income matches your location, and you can further filter with nationwide demographics.

-While you likely already know where you’re at, it’s still interesting to see how you measure up against national norms and statistics.
-However, don’t become too caught up in being below/average/above average.
-There are a lot of things that impact your personal situation.
+While you probably already know where you’re at, it’s still interesting to compare yourself to statistics & national averages.
+However, don’t get too caught up in being below/average/above average.
+There are so many things that influence this.